Babe Ruth Bio And Facts

 While Babe Ruth played baseball starting at a young age at St. Mary’s Industrial School for Boys, he would soon go on to be signed to a minor league team.
 He made his minor league debut at just 19 years old and grew to become one of the most well known baseball players of all time.
 Even though he started with the Boston Red Sox, Ruth was later traded to the New York Yankees.
 He eventually ended his career with the Boston Braves.

 In his career, Babe Ruth broke an incredible amount of records, where he ended a 22-year baseball career with a batting average of .342 and 2,873 hits in total.
-Ruth is definitely one of the most celebrated athletes of all time and still holds many records to this day.
+Ruth is one of the most celebrated athletes of all time and still holds many records to this day.
+Over his 2,503 games, Ruth also hit 506 doubles, 136 triples, and 714 home runs.
+He ultimately retired with a batting average of .342 and slugging percentage of 0.690%.

 Titles and Awards